Share Your Salesforce Challenges with Us

 New partners may be given time to achieve their minimum of two certifications, so there may be some partners in a provisional status.
 The list of certifications that can be counted to qualify for a Base (formerly called “Registered”) partnership tier is the following:

 Salesforce Consultant Certifications:

 Salesforce Developer Certifications:

-All Salesforce consulting partners are tiered at Registered, Silver, Gold, Platinum, and Global Strategic levels based on a Consulting Partner Trailblazer Score (formerly known as Partner Value Score or PVS) from 0 to 1,000 points.
+All Salesforce consulting partners are tiered at Base (Registered), Ridge (Silver), Crest (Gold), Summit (Platinum), and Global Strategic levels based on a Consulting Partner Trailblazer Score (formerly known as Partner Value Score or PVS) from 0 to 1,000 points.
 These points are assigned based on three primary categories:

 Co-Sell ACV (Annual Contract Value) or “Engagement” — a number of new business opportunities provided by Salesforce partner or meaningful selling engagements with Salesforce Account Executive (AE),